4 Strategies for Agile Portfolio Management

 Taking an intentional, thoughtful, and highly strategic approach to agile project portfolio management can make all the difference.
 Here’s four ways to make that approach that can help you keep all the balls in the air, all at once.

-Basically, agile portfolio management means managing all of your projects at once in a way that still allows for lots of flexibility
+Basically, agile project portfolio management means managing all of your projects at once in a way that still allows for lots of flexibility.

 Project portfolio management means that you’re not just managing one project at work – you’re juggling several at once.
 They might be several projects the same team is working on, projects that different teams (or overlapping combinations of people) are working on, or even massive, organization-wide or cross-organizational projects.
 These projects all come together to make up your portfolio of work.